Funding

 Community partnership grants Impact grant

-DFID has decentralised country offices around the world which also distribute funding, some of which is available for international NGOs.
-For the contact details for country offices, go to the country profile page.
-It is generally not possible to find out about funding opportunities from DFID country offices here in the UK, but is possible to see what kind of activities are being funded or planned by searching on AidData.
+The FCDO has decentralised country offices around the world.
+Each distributes funding, some of which is available for INGOs.
+For country office contact details, go to the country profile page.
+It is generally not possible to find out about funding opportunities from FCDO country offices here in the UK, but it is possible to see what kind of activities are being funded or planned by searching on AidData.

 Further reading

-DFID's Funder Finder is a comprehensive searchable website of all their funding opportunities.
+The FCDO’s Funder Finder is a comprehensive searchable website of all its funding opportunities.

 The National Lottery Community Fund

-The National Lottery Community Fund is a government-appointed body responsible for distributing the National Lottery's profits.
-Between 2009 and March 2015, the BLF’s International Communities programme was their main source of funding for projects overseas.
-They have since re-strategised and are now focused on disability and livelihoods with the majority of their portfolio in East Africa through the East Africa Disability Fund.
-They don’t have any funding open at the moment.
+The National Lottery Community Fund is a government-appointed body responsible for distributing the National Lottery’s profits.
+Between 2009 and 2015, its International Communities programme was its main source of funding for projects overseas.
+The National Lottery then re-strategised to focus on disability and livelihoods, with the majority of its support directed to East Africa through the East Africa Disability Fund.
+It doesn’t have any funding open at the moment.

 More on National Lottery grants